-All youth entering a residential care program on or after April 1st, 2021, pursuant to Families First Preservation Act, 42 USC 672, must be assessed by a contracted qualified independent assessor.
+All youth entering a residential care program must be assessed by a contracted qualified independent assessor.
 Whenever possible this will occur prior to referral to any residential care program.
 The facility director and/or designee must not routinely accept youth for placement from the JJAU unless that residential intervention is the least restrictive setting in which they can be served.